Continually Updated Clinical Reference

 These syndromes overlap, rendering combined forms.
 Early neurosyphilis affects mesodermal structures (ie, mainly meninges and vessels), whereas late neurosyphilis affects the brain and spinal cord parenchyma.

-Asymptomatic neurosyphilis
+Asymptomatic Neurosyphilis

 Asymptomatic neurosyphilis is characterized by a reactive nontreponemal CSF serology (VDRL test) result.
 Avoid a traumatic tap and thus bloody contamination because it can render false-positive serologic results.
 No signs or symptoms of neurologic disease are present.